Investigating the role of strangeness in baryon$-$antibaryon annihilation at the LHC: Data analysis

-Protons (\prot), antiprotons (\aprot), \lmb and \almb are reconstructed using the procedure described in Refs.~\cite{ALICE:pSig0,ALICE:Source}.
-The kinematic and topological criteria related to the reconstruction, as well as the associated systematic uncertainties, are the same as in Refs.~\cite{ALICE:pSig0,ALICE:Source}.
-Contributions of secondary (anti)protons stemming from weak decays and misidentified candidates are extracted using Monte Carlo (MC) template fits to the measured distributions of the distance of closest approach to the primary vertex~\cite{ALICE:Run1}.
+The main ALICE subdetectors~\cite{ALICE,ALICEperf} used in this analysis are: the V0 detectors~\cite{Abbas:2013taa} used as trigger detectors, the Inner Tracking System (ITS)~\cite{ALICEITS}, the Time Projection Chamber (TPC)~\cite{ALICETPC} and the Time-of-Flight (TOF) detector \cite{ALICETOF}.
+The last three are used to track and identify charged particles.
+The high-multiplicity (HM) sample used in this analysis corresponds to 0.17\% of all inelastic pp collisions with at least one measured charged particle within $|\eta|<1$ (referred to as INEL$>$0)~\cite{ALICE:pSig0,ALICE:pOmega}.
+The corresponding HM trigger is defined by coincident hits in both \VZERO detectors synchronous with the collider bunch crossing and by requiring as well that the sum of the measured signal amplitudes in the \VZERO exceeds a multiple of the average value in minimum bias collisions.
+The rejection of pile-up events have been applied by evaluating the presence of additional event vertices as done in ~\cite{ALICE:pSig0,ALICE:Source} and a total of \num{1.0e9} HM events are selected.\\ Protons and antiprotons are reconstructed using the procedure described in Refs.~\cite{ALICE:pSig0,ALICE:Source}.
+Primary protons and antiprotons are selected in the transverse momentum range $0.5 < \pt < 4.05$\,\GeVc and pseudorapidity $|\eta| < 0.8$.
+A minimum of 80 out of the 159 available spatial points (hits) inside the TPC are required to obtain high-quality tracks.
+The TPC and TOF detectors select \prot (\aprot) candidates by the deviation $n_\sigma$ between the signal hypothesis for the considered particle and the experimental measurement, normalized by the detector resolution $\sigma$~\cite{ALICE:pSig0,ALICE:Source}.
+For candidates with $p < 0.75$\,\GeVc, the particle identification (PID) is performed with the \TPC only.
+For larger momenta, the PID information of \TPC and \TOF are combined.
+The candidates are accepted if their $|n_\sigma| < 3$.
+To reject non-primary protons (antiprotons), the distance of closest approach (DCA) of the candidates tracks to the primary vertex is required to be less than 0.1~cm in the $xy$-plane and less than 0.2~cm along the beam axis.
+Contributions of secondary (anti)protons stemming from weak decays and misidentified candidates are extracted using Monte Carlo (MC) template fits to the measured distance of closest approach (DCA) distributions of the to the primary vertex~\cite{ALICE:Run1}.
 The resulting \prot (\aprot) purity is $99.4\%$ ($98.9\%$).
-The corresponding fraction of primary particles is $82.2\%$ ($82.3\%$).\\ Rejection of pile-up events and the reconstruction of the \lmb (\almb) candidates, via their weak decay $\lmb\rightarrow \mathrm{p}\uppi^-$ ($\almb\rightarrow \aprot\uppi^+$)~\cite{PDG}, are performed following the procedures described in Refs.~\cite{ALICE:pSig0, ALICE:Source}.
+The corresponding fraction of primary particles is $82.2\%$ ($82.3\%$).\\ The reconstruction of the \lmb (\almb) candidates, via their weak decay $\lmb\rightarrow \mathrm{p}\uppi^-$ ($\almb\rightarrow \aprot\uppi^+$)~\cite{PDG}, is performed following the procedures described in Refs.~\cite{ALICE:pSig0, ALICE:Source}.
 A final selection is applied based on the reconstructed invariant mass~\cite{ALICE:pSig0,ALICE:Source}.
 The obtained \lmb (\almb) purity is $95.2\%$ ($96.1\%$).
-Primary and secondary contributions for \lmb and \almb are extracted in the same way as for protons, via fits to the cosine of the pointing angle distributions using MC templates.
+Primary and secondary contributions for \lmb and \almb are extracted in a similar way as for protons, via fits to the cosine of the pointing angle distributions using MC templates.
 The fraction of primary \lmb (\almb) hyperons is about $57\%$.
 Secondary contributions from weak decays of neutral and charged $\Xi$ baryons amount to $22\%$.
 The remaining fractions are attributed to \SigZ (\aSigZ) particles.
-The correlation functions of baryon--antibaryon and antibaryon--baryon pairs are combined to enhance the statistical significance for the \paL pairs, hence in the following \paL denotes the sum $\paL \oplus \apL$.
-The \paL and \LaL correlation functions are obtained separately in \num{6} and \num{3} pair-transverse-mass (\mt) intervals, respectively.
+Systematic uncertainties on the data are evaluated by varying the kinematic and topological selection criteria following~\cite{ALICE:pSig0,ALICE:Source}.